coghost/xparse/README.md

 )

 const (
-	// JsonArrayRootLocator is a hard-coded symbol,
+	// JSONArrayRootLocator is a hard-coded symbol,
 	//
 	// since JSON is built on two structures:
 	//   - A collection of name/value pairs.